nguyen-quang-phu/nixos/README.md

 # nixos
-This is a my nixos config
+This is a keynold's nixos config